Comparison guide

 Choose the tool that matches the money problem

-Choose Splitwise when the group wants a shared place to add expenses together.
-Choose You Owe Me when one person needs a clear running balance, repayment history, and calmer communication around money owed.
+Choose Splitwise when the group wants a shared place where multiple people add expenses together.
+Choose You Owe Me when you want to split shared costs, keep clean per-person balances, and handle the repayment history, Live Links, and follow-up messages that come after.

 Choose Splitwise if...